 This September, Run the Alps is offering a unique trip exploring the iconic trails of Chamonix, France with our friend, Mimmi Kotka.
 We’ll trail run under glaciers, along high mountain balconies and along famous sections of the Ultra-Trail du Mont-Blanc races and Chamonix’s popular Vertical Kilometer.
 These are some of the world’s best-known trail running routes!

 For those of you who don’t know Mimmi, she’s low-key, smart, empathetic, and a lot of fun.
 Mimmi, her husband Toni and canine sidekick Enzo have lived part-time in the Chamonix valley for a number of years now.
 Sponsored by La Sportiva, she also happens to be one of the world’s strongest ultrarunners.
 (Though she’ll never mention it, we will.)
 Mimmi has won or been on the podium at a long list of trail races around the world, including finishing third in last year’s Ultra-Trail du Mont-Blanc.
 You can read more about Mimmi, here.

 Mimmi isn’t just a trail runner, either.
 She also has an advanced degree in Nutrition, and is a partner in Moonvalley.
 She has a fun sense of humor, and always has interesting insights to share on trail running.

 Although Mimmi and other athletes are joining us, this is an inclusive trip designed for all levels.
 This trip is about having fun and sharing some of our favorite trails with you.
-We will run at a gentle trail running pace and there will be plenty of chances to shorten each day’s run depending on how you are feeling.
+We will run at a gentle pace and there will be plenty of chances to shorten each day’s run depending on how you are feeling.